galliot-us/smart-social-distancing/README.md

           "password": <PASSWORD>
       }
       ```
-      The obtained token will valid for 1 week (then you need to request a new one) and needs to be sent as an `Authorization` header in all the requests.
+      The obtained token will be valid for 1 week (then you need to request a new one) and needs to be sent as an `Authorization` header in all the requests.
 If you don't send the token (when the `UseAuthToken` attribute is set in `True`), you will receive a `401 Unauthorized` response.

 ##### Run on Jetson Nano
 * You need to have JetPack 4.3 installed on your Jetson Nano.